House Rules (updated 4-12-17)

 Bonus Spells— magic users with INT scores of 15 or greater may cast one additional 1st level spell.
 Magic users receive read magic and detect magic as bonus spells in their spell book at 1st level.

-Magical Blasts—Magic users may use their wand to cast magical bolts of energy.
+Magical Blasts—Magic users may use their wand or staff to cast magical bolts of energy.
 They may fire one bolt per round and must roll to hit opponents AC (as per missile attack, DEX bonus can add to hit).
-The damage the magical bolt does is 1d4+one-half their caster level (rounded up).
+The range is 30'.
+The damage the magical bolt does is 1d6-1 + 1/3 their caster level (rounded up).
 If they roll a 1 for the attack roll, the caster must make a CON check or fall unconscious for 1d6 rounds and must rest for 8 hours to regain this ability.
-If their wand is damaged or lost, they must make a new wand before using this ability again.
+If their wand or staff is damaged or lost, they must make a new one before using this ability again.

 Cantrips—magic users gain one or more cantrips each level.
 The number of cantrips learned each level is equal to 1+ their INT bonus modifier.
 If the character has no INT bonus modifier, they will still gain one cantrip.
 Cantrips may be chosen.
 Cantrips are minor effects and may be used at will.
 Other cantrips may be found during adventures or created by the player.
 Some example cantrips are listed below.